-Of course, sunflower micros also include chlorophyll which benefits many functions within the body, such as increasing the blood supply, building tissue, reducing inflammation, and activating enzymes.
+Of course, sunflower micros also include chlorophyll which benefits many bodily functions, such as increasing the blood supply, building tissue, reducing inflammation, and activating enzymes.

 Essential Amino Acids in Sunflower Microgreens

-Sunflower microgreens contains compounds critical to building the neurotransmitters tyrosine, dopamine, epinephrine, and norepinephrine.
+Sunflower microgreens contain compounds critical to building the neurotransmitters tyrosine, dopamine, epinephrine, and norepinephrine.
 These are used in the production of the amino acids described below.

 - Valine is a branched-chain amino acid that stimulates muscle growth and energy production.

-- Threonine builds proteins such as collagen and elastin, which are essential components of the skin and connective tissue.
+- Threonine builds proteins such as collagen and elastin, essential skin and connective tissue components.
 It also helps metabolize fat and boosts immunity.

 - Methionine controls your metabolism and improves detoxification.
 It also is vital to help you absorb zinc and selenium.

-- Leucine is critical for protein synthesis, muscle repair, and producing natural growth hormones.
+- Leucine is critical for protein synthesis, muscle repair, and the production of natural growth hormones.
 It also helps regulate blood sugar levels.

-- Isoleucine helps with muscle metabolism and energy regulation, improves immunity and hemoglobin production.
+- Isoleucine helps with muscle metabolism and energy regulation and improves immunity and hemoglobin production.

-- Lysine is vital for synthesizing proteins, hormones, enzymes, and the absorption of calcium.
+- Lysine is vital for synthesizing proteins, hormones, enzymes, and calcium absorption.
 Like threonine, it helps in the production of collagen and elastin.

 - Histidine produces histamine, which is a transmitter for immune response, digestion, sexual function, and sleep-wake cycles.
 It also helps maintain the myelin sheaths around nerve cells.
 Thus, it could help those with tendonitis.

-Sunflower seeds and most likely sunflower shoots contain all of the essential amino acids.
+Sunflower seeds and, most likely, sunflower shoots contain all essential amino acids.